fernandopalafox/fernandopalafox.github.io/content/health.md

 - [East Texas Showdown](https://www.strava.com/activities/8737219081)
 However, I increasingly found myself at odds with the whole point of excercising: to be the strongest, healthiest version of myself.
 And being fit on the bike optimizes for two very specific things: cardiovascular fitness and low weight.
 I felt weak off the bike and nursing overuse injuries, so I decided to add some variety with strength training and running.

-There is also a practical reason I excercise: I have a family history of obesity and diabetes, and even with my relatively active lifestyle, I'm still at risk (as evidenced by my [bloodwork](#measurements)).
+There is also a practical reason I exercise: I have a family history of obesity and diabetes, and even with my relatively active lifestyle, I'm still at risk (as evidenced by my [bloodwork](#measurements)).

 <!-- Here's a list of people that have influenced my exercise journey:
 - Lachlan Morton.
 I still get goosebumps watching his Alt Tour video on the Dirty Kanza 200 (now Unbound Gravel).
-- Anton Krupicka
+- Anton Krupicka.
+A legit human that inpsired with his style and crazy mountain adventures.
 - Kurt Refsnider -->

 # Sleep